Showing posts with label The Making of 'Joan: put on a happy face'. Show all posts

 Part 2 The Making of JOAN - No two performances are alike

-The retired puppeteer Pat seemed perfect for what I needed- a local female Punch and Judy performer with the right voice.
-I approached her and explained the story I was writing in my mind.
-After outlining it to her, she told me that what I was about to write would be very powerful stuff.
+The retired puppeteer Pat seemed like the perfect fit for what I had in mind—a local female Punch and Judy performer with just the right voice.
+When I approached her and described the story I was envisioning, she listened carefully and told me that what I was planning to write would be incredibly powerful.

-Was I prepared to be questioned about my experience with Punch and Judy?
-I wasn't!
-I hadn't seen many Punch and Judy shows.
-I knew, like most people, that they were all different because the script itself is never written down for anyone to repeat.
-Traditionally, Punch and Judy are like their counterpart Commedia dell Arte whose plays change with the times and the political views.
-They carry "the news" to their audiences everywhere they go.
-And so does Punch and Judy.
+Was I ready to be challenged about my own experience with Punch and Judy?
+Absolutely not!
+I hadn't seen many shows myself, and like most people, I knew that each one was unique.
+The scripts are never written down for others to replicate.
+Much like their counterparts in Commedia dell'Arte, Punch and Judy shows evolve with the times and reflect current political views.
+They act as bearers of "the news," bringing it to audiences wherever they go—and the same goes for Punch and Judy.

 Part 1 https://youtu.be/a-yPfrcS2Zo